Alexandra Headland

 Alexandra Headland demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high, with 25.6% of residents currently enrolled in formal education.
-This includes 7.1% in tertiary education, 6.7% in secondary education, and 6.5% pursuing primary education.
+These include advanced diplomas (12.9%) and certificates (23.8%).
+Educational participation is high in the area, with 25.6% of residents currently enrolled in formal education.
+This includes 7.1% pursuing tertiary education, 6.7% secondary education, and 6.5% primary education.

 Frequently Asked Questions - Education